uspgamedev/STEAMING/README.md

 There are already some useful classes implemented, such as
  - *color* for color manipulation, where you can choose "RGB" or "HSL" as your default color encoding format
- - *util* module filled with useful stuff for your project, such as element manipulation or collision algorithms
+ - *util* module filled with useful stuff for your project, such as element manipulation or table methods
  - much more!
 Explore and discover :)

 Feel free to edit and change any files as you desire to better suit your project :)